Ngeringa Mixed 6-Pack

-Our Ngeringa Celebration 6-pack will keep every member of the family and friends jolly over the festive period!
-Includes our traditional-method Eclat NV sparkling, creamy Summit Chardonnay and perfumed Viognier of 2016 and our Rosé, Pinot Noir and famed Iluma Syrah of 2017.
+Our Ngeringa mixed 6-pack includes our traditional-method Eclat NV sparkling, creamy Summit Chardonnay and perfumed Viognier of 2016 and our Rosé, Pinot Noir and famed Iluma Syrah of 2017.

 NGERINGA Éclat NV is a blend of our Chardonnay and Pinot Noir, both of which are planted on our steep easterly facing Summit Vineyard at 380m above sea level on a delicate soil of sandy loam over red-orange clay.